 Relevant data needed for the kinship analysis (victims' DNA data, DNA data from objects and relatives and possibly relations in families of missing persons) will be imported from other NFI systems into the system via xml protocols.
-On the basis of these data supplemented with specifications provided by the forensic analyst via the GUI, the computational core generates a series of Bayesian networks.
+On the basis of these data supplemented with specifications (parameters, family structures) provided by the forensic analyst via the GUI, the computational core generates a series of Bayesian networks.
 With these networks likelihoods for the matches that are to be screened.
 Results are presented via the GUI and can be communicated to other NFI systems via XML.
+The XML interface will be generic, such that Bonaparte can be coupled to systems in other forensic institutes (e.g. ICMP) as well.